arvind6599/datastory/index.md

 All actors have their own motivation to work hard and be part of movies that have large veiwership and recognition.
 The motivation could be either financial success or great praise for their work by critics and the auidence.

-We will explore the relationship between different movie genres and also trens in actor/actress experience to study the career paths they have followed to make certain observations about how the industry has evolved and understand what popular actors have done to have a successful career in the movie industry.
+We will explore the relationship between different movie genres and also trends in actor/actress experience to study the career paths they have followed to make certain observations about how the industry has evolved and understand what popular actors have done to have a successful career in the movie industry.

 # Why is this interesting and what are the benefits?